Skip to main content

 Original Research Design

 The objective of the Family Options Study is to provide research evidence to help federal policymakers, community planners, and local practitioners make sound decisions about the best ways to address family homelessness.
-The study is conducted as a rigorous, multi-site experiment, comparing four combinations of housing and service interventions for homeless families who have been in emergency shelters for at least seven days.
-The fundamental research question guiding the analysis seeks to understand if priority access to a particular intervention yields differences in outcomes for homeless families over the short-term (20 months after random assignment) and/or the long-term (37 months after random assignment).
+The study was implemented as a rigorous, multi-site experiment, comparing four combinations of housing and service interventions for homeless families who have been in emergency shelters for at least seven days.
+The fundamental research question guiding the analysis seeks to understand if priority access to a particular intervention yielded differences in outcomes for homeless families over the short-term (20 months after random assignment) and/or the long-term (37 months after random assignment).
 The research design provides the blueprint for study implementation, including: 1) an overview of the evaluation design, including the interventions studied, research questions, outcome measures, and random assignment process; 2) the follow-up survey and administrative data sources used and data collection procedures; and 3) the analysis plan, including the hypotheses to be tested, impact estimation model, strategy for addressing multiple comparisons, subgroup analysis, addressing no-shows and crossovers, and sample sizes and statistical power.

 Download the Original Research Design (March 2013)